Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 ./firefox -reftest /path/to/srcdir/mozilla/layout/reftests/reftest.list > reftest.out

-and then search/grep reftest.out for "UNEXPECTED" or "FAIL".
+and then search/grep reftest.out for "UNEXPECTED".

 You can also run clean-reftest-output.pl over reftest.out to convert the output to simple HTML.